vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.annotation.md

 "I read this in my geography textbook."

-Under a externalist theory of evidence, there is some additional fact G that makes this observation evidential.
+Under an externalist theory of evidence, there is some additional fact G that makes this observation evidential.
 What this means is that our challenger can turn right around and ask:

 "Ok, but how do you know that that textbook is a source of evidence?"